YorkJong/pyResourceLink/reslnk/reslnk.rst

 Introduction
 ============
 The main goal of ResLnk (Resource Link) is to link resource files into single one (link command).
-It also provids map command to generate resource map file in C array style, and id command to generate a C header file of resource ID enumeration.
+It provides map command to generate resource map file in C array style, id command to generate a C header file of resource ID enumeration.
+It also provids additional commmands (e.g. checksum, and filesize) for the USB boot and the bootloading on A1016 ICs.

 Usage
 =====
 Top level
 ---------
+usage: reslnk.exe [-h] [-v] {link,map,id,checksum,filesize} ...

 positional arguments:
   {link,map,id,checksum,filesize}
                         commands
-    link                link resource files into single one. map                 generate a resource map file in format of C array. id                  generate a C header file of resource ID enumeration. checksum            generate a checksum header file for the USB ISP of A1016.
+    link                link resource files into single one. map                 generate a resource map file in format of C array. id                  generate a C header file of resource ID enumeration. checksum            generate a checksum header file for the USB boot on A1016.
     filesize            generate a file-size header file (4-byte file-size in a 256-byte header).